 Christina Penner (nee Voth), age 81 years of Altona, Manitoba, passed away on Friday, May 15, 2020 at Eastview Place.

 Mom was born in Morden, Manitoba and spent her early years there.
 She went to school until Grade 10 and finished high school by correspondence.
 She was a bright student with an aptitude for numbers and won many prizes for spelling competitions.
 As a young woman she held various secretarial and bookkeeping positions and moved to Altona to begin work at CFAM in 1957.
 In Altona she met Dad and they married in 1959.
 When children came along, she stayed home to care for them.
 While at home she also worked for Braun Agencies and later at the Altona Credit Union.
 Over the years Mom used her administrative gifts to work together with Dad to keep their affairs meticulously in order and to compile information for and type history books for both the Penner and Zacharias families.
-She also served as secretary/treasurer on many committees at church and in the community, working many times as an election officer and volunteering for organizations including Ten Thousand Villages, Southern Manitoba Concerts, the Gallery in the Park, and the Altona Figure Skating Club, among many, many others.
+She also served as secretary/treasurer on many committees at church and in the community, volunteering for organizations including Ten Thousand Villages, Southern Manitoba Concerts, the Gallery in the Park, and the Altona Figure Skating Club, among many, many others.

 Mom received deep enjoyment and satisfaction from keeping busy and working incredibly hard.
 For many years she had a large garden which she and Dad tended together and she diligently prepared and canned the vegetables, using them in countless pots of soup.
 She kept the freezer stocked with homemade buns.
 She kept a spotless house.
 She cared for her parents and in later years her elderly mother with regular trips to Morden to help with paperwork and errands.
 Her hobbies kept her very busy as well; she enjoyed knitting, crocheting, painting, ceramics, plastic canvas, scrapbooking, and from time to time, sewing and quilting.
 She was an avid reader and enjoyed crossword puzzles and word searches.
 She was a collector of many things - coins, stamps, spoons, bells, dolls - all carefully organized and beautifully displayed.
 She walked regularly to keep healthy and fit.
 One might think Mom never rested but she did enjoy watching TV, especially game shows, talk shows and Country Music Television, and she always managed to find time to watch curling and Blue Jays games.